joeykap123/tf2-netcode-analysis/docs/ResearchDoc.md

 ## 4. Packet Loss and Reliability
+Packet loss occurs when packets (data) arrives to a full buffer, thus being lost because they cannot be added to the queue.

 ## 5. Latency vs Bandwidth vs Throughput
 Latency, bandwidth, and throughput are all distinct, yet related topics that affect network reliability.